stepzhou/visualize-nyc-schools/README.md

 To make the size more manageable so interactive components like pan and zoom aren't laggy, we should first simplify the maps.
-This can be done easily using qgis.
+This can be done easily using QGIS.

-1. Open qgis and add the Shapefile vector
+1. Open QGIS and add the Shapefile vector
 2. Vector > Geometry Tools > Simplify geometries
 3. Select input features, set the Save as to another directory, pick a tolerance level